Aelia Eudocia: Homeric centos

 The Homeric centos that Eudocia composed are her most popular poems, as well as those most analyzed by modern scholars, because Homer was a popular choice on which to write a cento.
 Eudocia's centos are the longest Homeric centos, and consist of 2,344 lines.
 These centos are a clear representation of who Eudocia was, and what she believed in—an epic poem combining her Athenian classical educational background, but adding stories from the book of Genesis and the New Testament stories of the life of Jesus Christ.
+The most extensive surviving portion of Eudocia's work is 2354 lines about Adam and Eve, based upon an incomplete poem by a man named Patricius.

 Mark Usher analyzed this poem as a way to understand why Eudocia chose to use Homeric themes as a means to express her biblical interpretations.
 According to Usher, Eudocia needed to convey human experience relating to the Bible.
 She used themes from the Iliad and Odyssey because "they contained all Eudocia needed to tell the Gospel story.
 Whenever and wherever Eudocia needed to express greatness, pain, truthfulness, deceit, beauty, suffering, mourning, recognition, understanding, fear, or astonishment, there was an apt Homeric line or passage ready in her memory to be recalled."
-Eudocia's Homeric poetry is essential to understanding her as a Christian woman in the Eastern Roman Empire, and understanding her role as empress.
-Her classical educational background is clearly seen in her poetry, which captures her literary talent.
+Some scholars view Eudocia’s Homeric poetry as a valuable lens into the identity of Christian women in the Eastern Roman Empire, and understanding her role as empress.
+Scholars have noted that her poetry reveals traces of classical education, including possible use of acrostics.
 She made a point to connect her background love for studying classical Greek literature to her Christian beliefs.

 Legacy

-Eudocia is regarded as saint.
+Eudocia is a saint.
 Her feast day is 13 August.

+Eudocia has been described by modern scholars as a significant figure in the study of early Byzantine Christianity.
+Eudocia lived in a world where Greek paganism and Christianity existed side by side.
+According to Brian Sowers, Eudocia's work (including the Homeric centos and an epic poem on the martyrdom of St. Cyprian) has been mostly ignored by modern scholars, but her poetry and literary work are an example of how her Christian faith and paganism were intertwined, exemplifying a legacy that the Roman Empire left behind on the Christian world.

 The plot of Antonio Vivaldi's opera Atenaide is based on the courtship and marriage of Eudocia and Theodosius.

-Eudocia is a featured figure on Judy Chicago's installation piece The Dinner Party, being represented as one of the 999 names on the Heritage Floor.
+Eudocia is a featured figure on Judy Chicago's installation piece The Dinner Party, being represented as one of the 999 names on the Heritage Floor, associated with the place setting for Theodora.